Djeeb/cuda-tests/projects_pytorch/SAGA_nnet/README.md

 ![50%](../data/nnet_convergence_rate.png)

 Now SAG has clearly difficulties to reach the same convergence rates as SAGA and SGD.
 Note that SAGA slightly outperformed SGD.
-But we were not convinced with this experiment as the accuracy on the test rate was not satisfying enough : those learning rate approaches were clearly not optimal for SGD.
+But we were not convinced with this experiment as the accuracy on the test set was not satisfying enough : those learning rate approaches were clearly not optimal for SGD.

 <a name="empirical"></a>